 - Through cooperation, the therapist can let you make your narrative about the problem.

-Unlike other forms of treatment, the therapy does not particularly aim to transform an individual.
-Rather, it seeks to reconfigure and reassess their problems.
+Unlike other forms of treatment, this treatment does not particularly aim to transform an individual.
+Rather, narrative therapy seeks to reconfigure and reassess their problems.

 For example, a surge of anxiety can be a big constraint.
 But narrative therapy can help reconfigure the anxiety.
 Instead, it could be more of a social, political, or environmental signal than a physical factor.